dmarshNAIT/dmarshNAIT.github.io/about.markdown

 nav_order: 1
 ---

-Dana Marsh [(they/she)](https://www.them.us/story/gender-neutral-pronouns-101-they-them-xe-xem) is an instructor within the [Digital Media and IT](https://www.nait.ca/dmit) program.
+Dana Marsh [(they/them)](https://www.them.us/story/gender-neutral-pronouns-101-they-them-xe-xem) is an instructor within the School of Media and IT.

 They teach topics including: